Posterior Average Effects: Introduction

-In economics, posterior average effects have particular appeal in settings that involve a large number of parameters.
-We focus on a fixed-effects model of teacher quality as our main example.
-When the number of observations per teacher is small, the dispersion of teacher fixed-effect estimates is likely to overstate that of true teacher quality, since the teacher effects are estimated with noise.
-An alternative approach is to postulate a prior distribution for teacher quality -- typically, a normal -- and report posterior estimates.
-The hope is that such estimates, which are shrunk toward the prior, are less affected by noise than the teacher fixed-effects (e.g., Kane and Staiger, 2008, Chetty \textit{et al.}, 2014, Angrist \textit{et al.}, 2017).
-In such settings, posterior average estimators can be used to estimate the distribution of teacher quality, projection coefficients of teacher quality on covariates, or more generally any quantity that involves an expectation with respect to the latent teacher effects.
-Other applications include the estimation of neighborhood effects (Chetty and Hendren, 2017) or hospital quality (Finkelstein \textit{et al.}, 2017, Hull, 2018), for example.
+PAE are closely related to empirical Bayes (EB) estimators, which are increasingly popular in applied economics.
+Consider a fixed-effects model of teacher quality, which is our main example.
+When the number of observations per teacher is small, the dispersion of teacher fixed-effects is likely to overstate that of true teacher quality, since teacher effects are estimated with noise.
+An alternative approach is to postulate a prior distribution for teacher quality --- typically, a normal --- and report posterior estimates, holding fixed the values of the mean and variance parameters.
+The hope is that such EB estimates, which are shrunk toward the prior, are less affected by noise than the teacher fixed-effects (e.g., Kane and Staiger, 2008, Chetty \textit{et al.}, 2014, Angrist \textit{et al.}, 2017).
+However, while EB estimates are well-justified predictors of the quality of individual teachers, it is not obvious how to aggregate them across teachers when the goal is to estimate a population average such as a moment or a distribution function.

+As an example, suppose we wish to estimate the distribution function of teacher quality evaluated at a point.
+Since this quantity is an average of indicator functions, the PAE is simply an average of posterior means --- that is, of EB estimates --- {of the indicator functions}.
+This estimator is available in closed form.
+However, the PAE differs from the empirical distribution of the EB estimates of teacher effects.
+In particular, while the variance of EB estimates is too small relative to that of latent teacher quality, the PAE has the correct variance.
+Related applications of PAE include settings involving neighborhood/place effects (Chetty and Hendren, 2017, Finkelstein \textit{et al.}, 2017) or hospital quality (Hull, 2018).

-We show that posterior average effects enjoy robustness properties when the parametric model -- e.g.\ relying on a normality assumption -- is misspecified.
-Under correct specification, the model-based approach delivers consistent estimates, which are also asymptotically efficient when based on maximum likelihood estimates.
-Hence, in the correctly specified case, there is no reason to favor posterior estimators and deviate from the standard approach.
-The main insight of this paper is that, under misspecification, conditioning on the data as in posterior average effects estimation can be beneficial.
+Importantly, although posterior averages have desirable properties for predicting individual parameters, their usefulness for estimating {population average quantities} is not evident.
+For example, suppose that teacher quality is normally distributed.
+In this case, a model-based normal estimator of the distribution of teacher quality is consistent.
+Moreover, it is asymptotically efficient when means and variances are estimated by maximum likelihood.
+Hence, in the correctly specified case, there is no reason to deviate from the standard model-based approach and compute posterior estimators.
+The main insight of this paper is that, under {misspecification} --- e.g., when teacher quality is not normally distributed --- conditioning on the data using PAE can be beneficial.